estech01/estech01.github.io/_pages/about.md

 # Causal Inference • Experiments • Conflict & Behavior

+I earned my MS in Statistics from UCLA in 2026.
+I expect to finish my PhD in Political Science in 2027.

 I study how exposure to violence causally affects behavior, decision-making, and political attitudes, and how these effects vary across individuals and contexts.
 I focus on:

 - Why some civil conflicts recur while others do not
+- Whether exposure to violence affects support for democracy
 - How communities rebuild trust after violence
 - Barriers to durable peace
 - Ethical and effective research in conflict settings